Agricultural Education B.S.

 Program description

-A bachelor of science degree in agricultural education at U of M Crookston is a career-oriented degree that has three emphases available to students.
-Agricultural science, agricultural systems engineering technology, and natural and managed environmental science allow students the flexibility to select the emphasis that matches their career goals.
-All emphases serve students preparing to teach agriscience, agribusiness, agriculture, horticulture, food systems, agrimechanics, natural resource management, engineering technology used in agriculture, and management of the associated student organization (FFA) including SAE (Supervised Agricultural Experience).
-Each fits within the licensure field of agricultural education in public schools at the 5-12 grade levels.
-A second license will allow graduates to teach work-based learning skills and supervise work-based learning students placed on the job as a part of their education.
+A Bachelor of Science degree in Agricultural Education at the University of Minnesota Crookston is a career-oriented degree, which prepares students to become a licensed agriculture teacher in public schools at the 5-12 grade levels.
+Students will be able to teach agriscience, agribusiness, agriculture, horticulture, food systems, agricultural mechanics, natural resource management, and management of the associated student organization (FFA), including SAE (Supervised Agricultural Experience).
+The program also helps students obtain a Work-Based Learning endorsement, which will allow graduates to teach work-based learning and supervise work-based learning students placed on the job as a part of their education.
 Graduates with the agricultural science emphasis are also qualified for a broad array of agriculturally-related positions in sales, management, agricultural finance, and production aspects of agriculture.
-Graduates with a natural and managed environmental science emphasis can enter environmental learning center education, natural resource management, and soils conservation-related fields.
-Graduates with an agricultural systems engineering technology emphasis can provide customer service to precision agriculture systems, machinery sales and service, welding services, and facilities design and selection.

 Program outcomes: